knowledge-kitchen

 What happens if I copy someone else’s work and submit it as my own?

 The university has strict policies on academic integrity and plagiarism.
 When in doubt, follow those guidelines.
 Plagiarism is especially easy to catch in computer courses.
-Usually, you will receive a warning and a zero for any work that is copied, regardless of whether you did the copying or whether someone else copied your work.
+Usually, you will receive a warning and a zero for any work that is copied, regardless of whether you did the copying or whether someone else copied your work, or even if you both copied from the same source.
 On subsequent occurrences you will fail the course and possibly have the issue marked on your permanent transcript.
 For extreme cases, you may be expelled from the university.

 Exams